protegeproject/webprotege/readme.md

    docker-compose down
    ```

-Sharing the volumes used by the WebProtégé app and MongoDB allow to keep persistent data, even when the containers stop.
+Sharing the volumes used by the WebProtégé app and MongoDB allows for keeping persistent data, even when the containers stop.
 Default shared data storage:

 * WebProtégé will store its data in the source code folder at `./.protegedata/protege` where you run `docker-compose`
 * MongoDB will store its data in the source code folder at `./.protegedata/mongodb` where you run `docker-compose`